A Typical Breakfast and Fat

 My version of the carnivore diet is this: Most fatty meats, eggs, and some dairy.
 The dairy has to be high fat and very low carb.
 It necessary to read the labels.
 I use whole milk to make my own high fat yogurt, with cream added.
 Otherwise it doesn't get used.
 This diet also requires eggs, almost daily, so eggs and some dairy are allowed, although I know I will lose the weight faster if I cut out all dairy and I may do so.
 Eggs are actually recommended, lots of them, daily.
 I eat soft poached eggs at least every other day and try to put them in a lot of what I make.
 The carnivore soup I eat is always "egg-drop" for noodles.

 Another thing the carnivore diet recommends is a serving of beef liver and a serving of salmon weekly.
 I aim for that, although I don't always get it.
 Beef liver is best.
 I like Pillars herb liverworst (pate).
 It's good mixed with sour cream and used as a dip for pork rinds, but it does contain potato starch, nitrates and onion powder, so I may drop it in favour of pure beef liver.
 Wild caught pink salmon does come in a can, so it's easy to get.
 The fresh flanks work too, but are very expensive.
 I try to eat about a quarter of a can of salmon a week, but I don't always make that.
-I don't like salmon, so I tend to avoid it.
-I do like the flanks, baked in garlic butter!
+I love fresh salmon baked in foil with salt, pepper and garlic.

 Another thing the carnivore diet recommends is Himalayan pink salt, always, on everything.
 It's the only salt I use now.
 It has a nice flavour and contains a lot of the minerals and trace elements we need.